SaeedArisha/ModelDeployment/README.md

-# ModelDeployment
+This is a simple Model Deployment exercise using tf Serving.
-ML Model Deployment using TF Serving
+TF version: 2.2.0